smutharasan/CabinetCuisine/README.md

 Edamam Recipe Search API

-Application ID (This is the application ID, you should send with each API request.) b8c6776c
+Application ID (This is the application ID, you should send with each API request.): b8c6776c

-Application Keys (These are application keys used to authenticate requests.) fc6fbceec18eafa23451550013c3ee55	—
+Application Keys (These are application keys used to authenticate requests.):

+fc6fbceec18eafa23451550013c3ee55	—